ocpi/ocpi/terminology.md

 | *      | A list of zero or more objects. | [Object] |
 | +      | A list of at least one object.  | [Object] |

-### Decimals

-Decimals are formatted as strings following JSON's number format.
-They are explicitely expressed as strings to make it clear that they should be interpreted as exact decimals and not as floating points or doubles.

-Example:

-    "0.68"
-    "3.1415"

-### DateTime

-All timestamps are formatted as string(25) using the combined date and time format from the ISO 8601 standard.
-The absence of the timezone designator implies a UTC timestamp.

-Example:

-    2015-06-29T22:39:09+02:00
-    2015-06-29T20:39:09Z
-    2015-06-29T20:39:09

-### URLs

-An URL a string(255) type following the [w3.org spec](http://www.w3.org/Addressing/URL/uri-spec.html).